NNgen/NNgen.github.io/tutorial-ultra96v2-pynq/index.md

 This tutorial provides to the basic development flow for DNN acceleration system based on NNgen on Ultra96 v2 and PYNQ.

-Software versions used in this tutorial
+Used software in this tutorial
 ========================================

+- OS
+    - for python: macOS 10.15.5
+    - for Vivado: Ubuntu 18.04.4 LTS

+- python: 3.7.7

 - nngen: v1.3.0
 - veriloggen: 1.8.2